How to say “Rather” in Italian

 I’m not sad, on the contrary, I’m so happy!

-Apart from the uses mentioned above, anzi is also part of two important compound words such as anziché (instead of, rather than) and innanzitutto (firstly, first of all) among others.
+Anzi is also very commonly used to create two compound words: anziché (instead of, rather than) and innanzitutto (firstly, first of all).

 Ha preferito mandare i suoi figli ad una scuola pubblica anziché privata.